tpylkko/FAS-HCS/README.md

 Knutton, S., T. Baldwin, P. H. Williams, and A. S. McNeish.
 1989.
 “Actin Accumulation at Sites of Bacterial Adhesion to Tissue Culture Cells: Basis of a New Diagnostic Test for Enteropathogenic and Enterohemorrhagic Escherichia Coli.”
 Infection and Immunity 57 (4): 1290–98.

+Pylkkö, Tuomas, Polina Ilina, and Päivi Tammela.
+2021.
+“Development and Validation of a High-Content Screening Assay for Inhibitors of Enteropathogenic E. Coli Adhesion.”
+Journal of Microbiological Methods, March, 106201. https://doi.org/10.1016/j.mimet.2021.106201.